eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Development Status

 The application (non blockchain part) is tested right now with users on usability and bugs.
+It shows exactly how the first phase of the platform will work and look like.

 Application Access
 URL: https://demo.wefundle.com/